jiminhsieh/jekyll-clean-dark/_posts/2017-12-11-My-Brief-Review-of-Crucial-Conversations.md

 This post is my brief review of [Crucial Conversations: Tools for Talking When Stakes Are High](https://www.amazon.com/Crucial-Conversations-Talking-Stakes-Second/dp/1469266822).

 However, I don't finish this book yet.
 But I think this book is really interesting and worth to be recommended.
+That's why I write this brief review.

 We may question what is **crucial conversations**?
 There is the definition of crucial conversations from this book.